2024 Liberty Bowl: Game summary

 In the first half, after forcing a TTU punt, Arkansas drove down the field quickly and QB Taylen Green scored on a 12-yard run around the right end, giving the Hogs a 7-0 lead.
 After Tech scored on a 37-yard field goal to cut Arkansas' lead to 7-3, the Razorbacks answered quickly, scoring their second touchdown in less than a minute on a Braylen Russell run to extend their lead to 14-3.
 Arkansas stopped TTU on a 4th down play in the "Red Zone".
 Another quick score for Arkansas on a 94-yard pass play from Green to receiving speedster Dazmin James makes the score 21-3, Hogs.
 Tech finally came alive in the 2nd quarter, pinning Arkansas in their own end zone for a safety to make the score Arkansas-21 and TTU-5.
 The Red Raiders then finally got into the end zone with a 54-yard run by J'Koby Williams and a 2-yard run a Jalin Conyers to make the score 21-19 Hogs.
 A field goal by Arkansas kicker Matthew Shipley made the halftime score 24-19.

 In the second half, Shipley converted his second field goal of the game to extend the Razorback lead to 27-19.
 Running back Tyrell Reed caught a 47-yard pass from Green for another long touchdown, making the score 34-19, Arkansas leading with 7:07 to play in the 3rd.
 A Marquise Robinson interception at the Arkansas 7-yard line stopped a Texas Tech drive with less than 3 minutes to play in the 3rd quarter.
 After an Arkansas punt by Devin bale pinned the Red Raiders at their own 2 yard line, the Razorbacks sacked Tech QB Will Hammond for a safety to stretch their lead to 36-19 with 14:21 to play in the game.
 After another interception by Arkansas, this time by safety Miguel Mitchell who returned the ball from the Arkansas 29 to the TTU 25, the Razorbacks tacked on a third field goal by Shipley with 5:02 to play, making the score Arkansas 39, Texas Tech 19.
-Tech would add another touchdown with 3:06 to play, a pass from Hammond to receiver Cy Eakin, cutting Arkansas' lead to 39-26.
+Tech would add another touchdown with 3:06 to play, a pass from Hammond to receiver Coy Eakin, cutting Arkansas' lead to 39-26.
 After an unsuccessful onside kick by Tech, the Hogs would run out the rest of the game clock after gaining a first downs on runs by Russell and Green.

 Final score: Arkansas 39, Texas Tech 26.

+Arkansas now leads the series over Texas Tech, 30-8.